hxtpoe/performanceTests/README.md

 ================

-1. clone a whole project and run "git checkout virtualMachine"
+1. clone a whole project and run "git checkout vm"
 2. you can choose which web server you would like to test: nginx or apache..
 It's the same Centos 6.4 with MongoDb server.

 3. install vagrant and virtualbox (if you don't have)